vlzware/JobSuche-Py/docs/WORKFLOWS.md

   - 2 updated jobs (modifikationsTimestamp changed)
   - 23 unchanged (already in database, not modified)
 ✓ Scraping: Only 7 jobs (5 new + 2 updated)
-✓ Database: Updated with 7 jobs, now has 505 total
+✓ Database: Updated, now has 505 total
 ✓ Classification: Only 7 jobs
 ✓ Success!
 ✓ Results: data/searches/20231118_100000/